fhiso/sources-and-citations/citation-elements.md

 might be a termly university publication dated "Michaelmas term, 1997".
 {/}

-{.ednote}  The previous example may need revising once FHISO's handling of date types has been finalised.
-In particular, the IRI of `AbstractDate` has not been discussed yet.
+{.ednote}  The previous examples may need revising once FHISO's handling of date types has been finalised.

+#### Range properties

 The *property* representing an individual *datatype* from the *range* of a *citation element term* is defined as follows: